distributedci/dci-openshift-app-agent/README.md

 dci\_openshift\_app\_image | | image to be used for the workload.
 It can be retrieved from public repositories (i.e. Quay.io) or internal repositories (e.g. for disconnected environments) dci\_openshift\_app\_ns | | namespace for the workload do\_cnf\_cert | false | launch the CNF Cert Suite (https://github.com/test-network-function/test-network-function)
-test\_network\_function\_version | HEAD | CNF Cert Suite version downloaded.
-The DCI OpenShift App Agent currently supports v1.0.8 and v2.0.0. tnf\_operators\_regexp | "" | regexp to select operators
+test\_network\_function\_version | v2.0.0 | CNF Cert Suite version downloaded.
+The DCI OpenShift App Agent currently supports v1.0.8 and v2.0.0.
+tnf\_operators\_regexp | "" | regexp to select operators
 tnf\_cnfs\_regexp | "" |  regexp to select CNF
 tnf\_exclude\_connectivity\_regexp | null | regexp to exclude containers from the connectivity test